-The winter season ushers in a lot of good, like breaks from work and more time with family.
-In the midst of all this, it’s easy to forget about the pipes running through your home.
-A few good winter plumbing tips will stop pipes that could freeze and burst if not properly cared for.
+The winter season ushers in a lot of good things, like breaks from work and more time with family.
+In the midst of all this, it’s easy to forget about the pipes running through your home. during winter months, the cold weather can wreak havoc on your pipes and cause them to freeze or burst.
+A few good winter plumbing tips will stop those pipes from freezing and bursting and save you thousands of dollars and large headache.

 Leaking pipes and burst water lines are nightmarish products of neglect, sudden cold snaps, or the poor plumbing we got unlucky enough to wind up with.
 In any case, much of the plumbing horrors often experienced during the colder months are easy to prevent with just a bit of time and effort.
 If you don’t need sewer repair and you’re not quite ready for drain cleaning, here are a few winter plumbing tips to keep in mind this season.